JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/implicit_grant.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 > Implicit grant flow is for clients that are implemented entirely using JavaScript and running in the resource owner’s browser.
 You do not need any server-side code to use it.
 Rate limits for requests are improved but there is no refresh token provided.
-This flow is described in RFC-6749.
+This flow is described in [RFC-6749](http://tools.ietf.org/html/rfc6749#section-4.2).

-This flow is useful for getting a user access token for a short timespan
+This flow is useful for getting a user access token for a short timespan.

 ## Existing Web-Server

-If you are already in control of a Web-Server (like `ASP.NET`), you can start the flow by generating a login uri
+If you are already in control of a Web-Server (like `ASP.NET`), you can start the flow by generating a login uri:

 ```csharp
 // Make sure "http://localhost:5000" is in your applications redirect URIs!